Usage

 Table Configuration

-Bar Chart Entry
+Bar & Column Chart Entries

-• X Axis: The field to use as the x-axis of the chart.
-This field will be used to label the bars on the x-axis.
+• Categories: The field to use as the category axis of the chart.

 • Sort By: The field to use for sorting the bars on the x-axis.